International Community School of Addis Ababa: Scholarship program

 Since the early 1990s, ICS Addis has offered four 4-year scholarships every year to rising ninth graders from schools throughout Addis Ababa.
 The scholarships are need-blind and are based on merit.

 The selection process begins in March/April with applications from the top students from public and private middle schools around the city.
-Applicants are taken through a rigorous process that includes a 3-hour written test, student and parent interviews.
+Applicants are taken through a rigorous process that includes a 3-hour written test along with student and parent interviews.

 The Scholarship Club hosts an Ethiopian Food Sale once or twice every year.
 The sale includes the traditional foods of Ethiopia; both fasting and non-fasting.
 Besides the food sale, the Scholarship Club also hosts a garage sale every year.
 These are funding programs, created to help the Scholarship Club financially.

 Many of the ICS scholarship students go on to win full scholarships at universities in the USA.
-In the past, ICS Scholarship Students have been awarded four-year scholarships to Harvard, MIT, Stanford, Vassar, Davidson, Yale, Princeton, Columbia, Duke and Amherst to name a few.
+In the past, ICS Scholarship Students have been awarded four-year scholarships to universities such as Harvard, MIT, Stanford, Vassar, Davidson, Yale, Princeton, Columbia, Duke and Amherst.